 The beginning of my education in deer bullets began in 1971 when I shot a mule deer with a 180-grain bullet from a .300 Weatherby at 200 yards or so.
-I hit him right through the lungs, and he ran off like Usain Bolt at the Olympics.
+I hit him right through the lungs, and he ran off like a 100-meter sprinter.
 I was on an elk hunt when the deer presented itself, and the rifle was loaded with strong, slow-expanding slugs for 800-pound elk, not 200-pound deer.

 He was in open country, so we found him, but he went farther than he should have.
 The experience taught me that deer, even though they range from 90 to 300 pounds, are basically fragile creatures, and whatever bullet you use, it had better expand instantly and against very little resistance.

 There’s no way to predict what a deer will do when shot, and there’s no cartridge that will drop one in its tracks every time.
 Unlike elk, which will run for miles if you don’t do them enough damage, deer don’t typically go long distances.
 Usually 100 yards, and sometimes a lot less, does it for them.
 On the other hand, if not dropped quickly they may dive into cover so dense you’ll either never find them, or you’ll locate the animal only after it’s spoiled.